titu1994/Neural-Style-Transfer/Guide.md

 Steps:
 - Download and install `mono-complete` for your linux distro.
 For Ubuntu (tested) : `sudo apt-get mono-complete`
+- Follow below steps to setup Anaconda and Theano on Linux
-- Follow steps for Windows Script Helper (above).
+- Follow remaining steps for Windows Script Helper (above).
 It's that easy.

 ## Need for cuDNN